lkcozy/code-notes/notes/communication/writing/writing_general.md

 - There’s even a `stigma`(shame) `associated with` talking to others at the gym.
 - We’re `optimizing for` individual productivity `at the expense of` community and communication
 - Those quotes `highlight the stakes that hinge on` effective schema `stewardship`(management).
+- Fearless isn’t the absence of fear; it’s having the fear but jumping in anyway.
+- There's a significant `disparity`(difference/inequality) across different cities
+- It kind of made me sad on two `accounts`(aspects).